widelang/draft/README.md

 thing.(doSomething) -- Nothing will be done Always!
 ```

-With all you know until now, can you guess `()` means?

-But you can make explict you intentions and separate constructor entities:
+But you can make explict you intentions and separate constructor promoted entities line by line:

 ```lua
 .Thing <